PaulTOliver/salis-v1/tsalis/README.md

 You may run *TSALIS* from the terminal in any of these three ways (arguments are being represented by *XX*).
 Note that, upon exit, *SALIS* automatically generates a save (by default called *def.sim*).
-This save file may be freely renamed (any name 10 characters or shorter) and reloaded as needed.
+This save file may be freely renamed and reloaded as needed.

 |Arguments      |Action                                                                          |
 |:--------------|-------------------------------------------------------------------------------:|